slebras/index_runner/README.md

 * [Search API](https://github.com/kbaseIncubator/search_api_deluxe) - HTTP API for performing search queries.
 * [Search Config](https://github.com/kbaseIncubator/search_config) - Global search configuration.

-## Creating a SKD Indexer application
+## Creating a SDK Indexer application

 The index_runner has the ability to use sdk applications for indexing.

 All apps should use the following as input:
 ```
-{
+typedef structure {
-    string obj_data_path
+	string obj_data_path;
-    string ws_info_path
+	string ws_info_path;
-    string obj_data_v1_path
+	string obj_data_v1_path;
-}
+} inputParams;
 ```
-Each of the above are json file paths that contain relevant object data (written to disk to avoid using too much memory)
+Each of the above are paths to json files that contain relevant object data (written to disk to avoid using too much memory) and can be read/parsed directly using the python json library.

 The output for the indexer applications is expected to be written to a file.
 Each line of the returned file corresponds to one document in elasticsearch to be indexed and should be valid json.